adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

  # TransitLogistics:

- In this phase, logistics will be transported from seller to buyer and the same time blockchain will read the location,status, time,temperature and othersof the products for a fixed time period either from GPS/IOT and updates the details into blockchain
+ In this phase, logistics will be transported from seller to buyer and details like location,status,time,temperature,etc., of the products/consignment will be getting from GPS/IOT devices attached to consignment and stores  the details into blockchain.

   #### Postman for  TransitLogistics id
  ![alt text](https://github.com/adineshreddy1/LogisticsIntoBlockchain/blob/master/screenshots/TransitLogist_postman.png)